bohendo/blog-content/philosophy/trail-blazing.md

 Another expedition came along later & found that a completely different path avoided this mountain range entirely, and this route was later built up into a super highway connecting the far village to Point A.

-You don't want your expedition to follow the same path ax Expedition X's so you remind your team that Phase 1 isn't over yet.
+You don't want your expedition to follow the same path as Expedition X's so you remind your team that Phase 1 isn't over yet.
 We can't start talking about investing in our current path until we're sure that it really can get support a road between Points A and Point B.

 You return the way to came until you encounter the pass that you hacked your way over last time.
 Now that you know this pass is the only thing stopping you from achieving the POC, you go full force mapping out the range on either side.
 More quickly than you expected, you find a much more reasonable pass that could be turned into a major highway given significant investment.
-It's not ideal but it fulfils your requirements.
+It's not ideal but it fulfills your requirements.

 You have now found an acceptable route from Point A to Point B. You have achieved the POC milestone & Phase 1 is over.